JaimeLynSchatz/notes/dependency_injection_and_testing.md

 Fail fast, throw an exception, all of that when there's an unfullfilled dependency.

 Your component has a particular set of dependencies

+Advantages of Depencency Injection
+Isolation
+Testability
+Sep of Concerns
+Maintainability
+etc.

+Lots of Anti-Patterns
+Statics
+Ambient injectors
+"smart" factories, "letting go"
+Internal Fallbacks/defaults
+Ambient context -- this is like my tests that were passing or erroring out when json.request was failing Questionable practices
+*Private property injection -- requires checking if properties were set over and over again *Optional dependencies

+Testing -- test:
+-pass a null
+-pass an empty string
+-pass an undefined
+-pass a string with a spac
+e

+###What should you test?
+Only the code you want to work properly.
+The publiclly accessible methods